getlago/lago-csharp-client/docs/WalletsApi.md

 ## CreateWalletTransaction

-> WalletTransaction CreateWalletTransaction (WalletTransactionInput walletTransactionInput)
+> WalletTransactions CreateWalletTransaction (WalletTransactionInput walletTransactionInput)

 Create a new wallet transaction